jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## Unique

   + What makes you a unique candidate?
   + Your side projects set you apart.
-All students here have made a mobile page.
+All students here have made a web page.
 How is yours different?

 ---